ohAitch/alice-scratch/#archive/README.txt

 notes, if you wanna reorganize this stuff:

-maybe add ARCHIVE READMEs to all of these? or something like that? and update the old ones, maybe? maybe just make them all READMEs?
+maybe add ARCHIVE READMEs to all of these? or something like that? and update the old ones, maybe? maybe just make them all READMEs? actually, maybe move all the ARCHIVE README content into _this_ file?